pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 1. Log in to the BOSH Director and run `bosh tasks`.
   The output from `bosh tasks` provides details about the tasks that the BOSH Director has run.
-  See [Using BOSH Diagnostic Commands in Tanzu Kubernetes Grid Integrated Edition](diagnostic-tools.html) for more information about logging in to the BOSH Director.
+  See [Using BOSH Diagnostic Commands in {{  vars.product }}](diagnostic-tools.html) for more information about logging in to the BOSH Director.

 1. In the BOSH command output, locate a task that attempted to perform a cluster operation, such as cluster creation or deletion.